Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+R4D18 Saturday 16th Mar
+---

+Homework time today for the React bootcamp.
+I was refactoring the facebook messenger app.
+Again everything is crammed into app.js.
+I doscovered a cool little extension for VSCode that lets me write out a stateless functional component just by typi sfc and a class component with cc.
+Total genius.

+R4D15 - D17
+---

+All python and elasticsearch.
+Mainly frustrations with a modicum of yay!
+Thursday was day 2 of the React bootcamp where we refactored a React app with everything crammed into app.js

 R4D15 - Tue 12th Mar
 ---